asimokby/algorithmic-interviews-sheet/README.md

 All the solutions are in Python.
 Feel free to solve them in any other langauge.

 ### Contribution
-You may solve any unsolved questions, or provide a solution in a different language.
+You may solve any unsolved questions improve, an existing solution, or provide a solution in a different language.
 Your PR will be merged only if your solution is complete.